vohuynhquangnguyen/vohuynhquangnguyen.github.io/_pages/updates.md

 ***

 **July 1, 2023** Learning English is surprisingly difficult.
 So, let me help you by sharing my own experience and suggestions of how to learn (as a series of posts that you can find [here](/posts/2023/07/english-workshop/)) this amazing language in an effective and structured manner.
+These posts are written in both English and Vietnamese.

 ***